ctcl-bregis/ctclsite-python/config/projects/todokiosk/content.md

 ### Rust Version

 On December 23, 2023, I had the idea of recreating ToDoKiosk in Rust to reintroduce myself to the Rust programming language.
 The source code is also on GitHub at [this repository](https://github.com/ctcl-bregis/todokiosk-rust).

+On January 2, 2024, this rewrite was officially put on hold indefinitely.